coinyon/buchfink/README.md

 Note: This is exactly the same serialization format that the `fetch` command generates for your exchanges trades.
 So you can easily amend missing trades by copy and pasting and changing the relevant lines.

+## Donation

+If you find this useful and want to contribute to further development, consider a ETH or ERC-20 donation at [coinyon.eth](https://etherscan.io/address/coinyon.eth).
+I also encourage you to support [Rotki](https://github.com/rotki/rotki).
+Buchfink would not be possible without it